Kachori

-Kachori (/hns/) is a deep-fried, spicy, stuffed pastry originating from the Marwar region of Rajasthan, India.
+Kachori, kachodi, katchuri, kachuri or kachauri (/hns/) is a deep-fried, spicy, stuffed pastry or bread originating from the Marwar region of Rajasthan, India.
 It is made of maida filled with a baked mixture of moong dal or onions (usually, depending on the variation), besan, coriander, red chili powder, salt, and other Indian spices and deep-fried in vegetable oil until crispy golden brown.
-It is served hot with sweet and spicy tamarind chutney or occasionally with mint and green chilli chutney.
+It is served potato curry and sometimes with hot with sweet and spicy tamarind chutney or occasionally with mint and green chilli chutney.

 Originating in India, kachoris have become popular throughout South Asia, each region adding its own local variations.

 History

 The kachori is believed to have originated from the Marwar region of Rajasthan, India.
 The use of mild spices like coriander and fennel in the kachori's preparation is thought to be a reflection of the region's climatic conditions, making it well-suited for the dry and hot environment.
 Over time, the kachori gained popularity as a convenient travel snack.

-An early known recipe similar to kachori comes from Susruta Samhita, which mentions deep-fried pastry made from flour, ghee, and jaggery and stuffed with spiced mung dal or minced meat.
+An early known recipe similar to kachori comes from Susruta Samhita, which mentions a deep-fried pastry made from flour, ghee, and jaggery stuffed with spiced mung dal or minced meat.
 Another recipe for a dish known as "Kacchari", a puffy deep-fried pastry stuffed with lentils, finds mention in a Jain text dating back to the 7th century.
 Similar recipes are also mentioned in the medieval cookbook Supa Shastra.

-Banarasidas, the author of the biographical Ardhakathanaka, has mentioned buying kachoris in Indore in 1613.
+Banarasidas, the author of the biographical Ardhakathanaka, mentioned buying kachoris in Indore in 1613.
 For seven months, he bought a ser of kachoris daily, and owed twenty rupees.